Mission Areas L2 Landing Page Tabs

 Formation of arroyos in the late 1800s greatly increased erosion across the southwestern United States.
 Since the 1930s, however, this erosion has decreased, partly because of bank stabilization by introduced saltcedar.
 With Isleta Pueblo Indian Nation, the Aquatic Systems Branch developed a new sediment dating method using saltcedar tree rings.
 We applied the method in a landmark study of...

-Federal policymakers and land managers are accountable to the public for how they invest public funds and for the outcomes of the policy and management decisions they make.
+Federal policymakers and land managers are accountable to the public for how they use public resources and for the outcomes of policy and management decisions.
 Through a variety of economic analyses and custom modeling, SEA economists evaluate how investments and management decisions affect individuals, local communities, and society as a whole.